mantidproject/mantid/docs/source/concepts/FittingMinimizers.rst

    Here we use 2 because Levenberg-Marquardt doesn't work with 1 ('Unweighted least squares' cost function

-The cost function used in this general comparison is 'Least squares' but without using input errors.
+The cost function used in this general comparison is 'Least squares' but without using input error estimates (see details below).

 Benchmark problems
 ##################